 It's important to know that tubal disease can increase the risk of having an ectopic pregnancy, a condition in which the embryo grows in the fallopian tube.
 This condition can result in rupture of the affected tube, internal bleeding and further tubal damage.
 In the setting of an ectopic pregnancy, rapid diagnosis and treatment can be lifesaving and may include laparoscopy (surgery) or medication to eliminate the misplaced pregnancy.

-Recognized as leaders in reproductive medicine, our fertility doctors aim to use the least invasive yet most effective therapies available in order to help patients have healthy babies without delay.
+Recognized as leaders in reproductive medicine, Jefferson Health fertility doctors use the least invasive and most effective therapies available to help patients have healthy babies without delay.
 Our experts can evaluate and treat blocked fallopian tubes, offering individualized treatment plans suited to patient needs and preferences.

 We are extremely proud of our pregnancy success rates with in vitro fertilization.